b-g-goodell/sta-tra/README.md

 11. After logging into Coinbase, click on settings (on the lefthand bar)
 12. Inside settings, click on the tab `API Access`
 13. Click on the `+ API Key` button at the top
 14. Create a new API key with the following permissions, this will give you an API Key and an API Secret.
-You may consider adding a restricted IP to your DigitalOcean static IP address, too, for an added layer of esecurity wallet:accounts:read wallet:accounts:update wallet:buys:create
+You may consider adding a restricted IP to your DigitalOcean static IP address, too, for an added layer of security

+        wallet:accounts:read
+        wallet:accounts:update
+        wallet:buys:create